-Our Newcastle Cycleways map (PDF 2.5MB) shows our existing cycleways, recommended connecting routes and some of our proposed future works for the whole local government area.
-Hardcopies are available at Newcastle libraries, many bike shops, the Newcastle Shop and City Administration Centre.
+Newcastle Cycleways map outlines existing cycleways, recommended connecting routes and some of our proposed future works for the whole local government area.
+Pick up a paper copy from Newcastle libraries, bike shops, the Visitor Information Centre and City Administration Centre.

 - Approximately 20km loop - Bathers Way, Foreshore and Hamilton